MEMS Accelerometer Design

 - Temperature performance

-By way of example, an Accelerometer model constructed using the multi-physics elements in the MEMS+ module of CoventorMP® is shown below.
+By way of example, an accelerometer model constructed using the multi-physics elements in the MEMS+ module of CoventorMP® is shown below.
 The sensing element is comprised of a perforated shuttle mass suspended at both ends by two springs.
 Four comb finger capacitors are attached to the shuttle mass, two for sensing and two for force-feedback control.
 The model is fully parametric, so that design parameters can be varied to optimize sensitivity, linearity and bandwidth.

 The MEMS+ module has its own solvers for multi-physics simulations including static, modal, linear and non-linear harmonic analysis and noise analysis.
 The model can also be directly simulated in Mathworks MATLAB® to rapidly explore the design space through the use of scripted DOE simulations and optimization algorithms.
 In this example, the comb element is configured to include both electrostatics and squeeze film damping .
-This enables the bandwidth variation with pressure to be simulated and plotted, here using the MATLAB interface to MEMS+.
+This enables the bandwidth variation with pressure to be simulated and plotted, shown here using the MATLAB interface to MEMS+.

 Co-Simulation with Circuit and System Simulators